aktin/p21-script/README.md

 ### Local Usage

 It is also possible to run the script manually.
-For this, the respective import process (`verify_file` or `import_file`) and the path to the zip file to be uploaded must be passed to the script as input arguments:
+For this, the path to the zip file to be uploaded must be passed to the script as an input argument:

-`python p21import.py {import process} {path to the zip file}`
+`python p21import.py {path to the zip file}`

 When executing the script via the AKTIN DWH, some information is transmitted as environment variables.
 For local execution the following variables must be set accordingly: